-The approach to interoperability in the LDT4SSC project follows a 'by-design' principle, meaning that the ability of systems to exchange and use data with other systems is embedded from the outset rather than added later as an afterthought.
+LDT4SSC project's approach to interoperability follows a 'by-design' principle, meaning that the ability of systems to exchange and use data with other systems is embedded from the outset rather than added later as an afterthought.
 In practical terms, this means that technical, organisational, semantical and legal choices are made from the outset to facilitate the smooth exchange of data and services with other systems or actors.

-Solutions are expected to be designed for large-scale and cross-sector uptake, with clear pathways for scaling and integration into broader EU initiatives such as the LDT CitiVERSE EDIC17 and the LDT Toolbox Marketplace.
-This openness will enhance visibility, reduce duplication, and accelerate adoption.
+Solutions are expected to be designed for large-scale and cross-sector uptake, with clear pathways for scaling and integration into broader EU initiatives such as the LDT CitiVERSE EDIC and the LDT Toolbox Marketplace18.
+This openness will enhance

+18 The Marketplace is the LDT Toolbox exchange hub for assets, datasets, models, algorithms, synthetic data generators, enabling both open-sharing and commercial transactions.
+It exposes catalog, ordering, revenue, Service-Level Agreement (SLA)/licensing, and reputation features, with federation support so that multiple marketplaces can interoperate (Gaia-X-aligned).
+Under the hood, it consists of a web app + backend + database, integrating external services for payments and EU Login, along with a visibility, reduce duplication, and accelerate adoption.
 The LDT4SSC project invites cross-border and cross-sectoral pilot initiatives to help implement and validate an interoperable ecosystem of LDTs in Europe.
-To enable replicability and scalability of pilot projects, these pilots will contribute to and operationalisation of the technical and non-technical LDT4SSCC interoperability blueprint, which addresses: technical interoperability guidelines, legal compliance and governance structures, viable business model strategies, value creation and economic sustainability, mechanisms for decision-making and coordination, transition strategies for future integration with the EDIC LDT CitiVERSE.
+To enable replicability and scalability of pilot projects, these pilots will contribute to and operationalisation of the technical and non-technical LDT4SSCC Interoperability Blueprint19, which addresses: technical interoperability guidelines, legal compliance and governance structures, viable business model strategies, value creation and economic sustainability, mechanisms for decision-making and coordination, transition strategies for future integration with the EDIC LDT CitiVERSE.